gerardocastro/blondie/README.md

       scope :admins, -> { where(admin: true) }
       scope :active_since, -> (number) { where("activated_at >= ?", number.days.ago) }

+      # Scopes allowed here will be available for all the searches accross your application
       allow_scopes active_writers: 0, active_since: 1
     end

     User.search(active_writers: '1').result # Equivalent to User.active_writers
     User.search(active_since: 7).result     # Equivalent to User.active_since(7)
     User.search(admins: '1').result         # The condition will not be recognized

+    search = User.search(active_writers: '1')
+    search.allow_scopes(active_writers: 0) # Allow using this scope for this search only search.result

 When a scope takes no arguments, passing any other value than '1' will just ignore the condition.